 In addition to the direct climate benefits from HFC mitigation, a global HFC phasedown will catalyze additional climate benefits through improvements in the energy efficiency of the refrigerators, air conditioners, and other products and equipment that use HFC refrigerants.
-(Complementary measures to encourage consumers to choose energy efficient appliances can speed the gains.)
-These efficiency gains will significantly reduce CO_2 emissions.
-Depending on the application, generation mix, and fuel type, emissions from generating electricity account for between 70-95% of total climate emissions attributable to products using refrigerants.34
+Complementary measures to commercialize super-efficient appliances and to encourage consumers to choose these energy efficient appliances can multiply the climate benefits.
+These efficiency gains will significantly reduce CO2 emissions.
+Depending on the application, generation mix, and fuel type, emissions from generating electricity account for between 70 and 95% of total climate emissions attributable to products using refrigerants.44 machines.46 When refrigeration and air conditioning manufacturers redesigned their systems to be CFC-free, many took the opportunity to improve the efficiency of their designs.47 For example, the United States Environmental Protection Agency (U.S. EPA) estimated that CFC-free chillers were up to 50% more energy efficient in the U.S.48 and the Global Environment Facility estimated the chillers were over 30% more efficient in India than the CFC-based machines they replaced.49

 The phaseout of CFCs under the Montreal Protocol, which began in the mid-1980s, catalyzed substantial improvements in air conditioning and refrigerant energy efficiency-up to 60% in some subsectors.
-These efficiency improvements were the result of replacing old products and equipment with a new generation of higher efficiency machines.
-He has been refrigeration and air conditioning manufacturers redesigned their systems to be CFC-free, many took the opportunity to improve the efficiency of their designs.
-For example, the U.S. EPA estimated that CFC-free chillers were up to 50% more energy efficient in the U.S. and the Global Environment Facility estimated the chillers were over 30% more efficient in India than the CFC-based machines they replaced.
+45 These efficiency improvements were the result of replacing old products and equipment with a new generation of higher efficiency

 Similar energy efficiency improvements are expected with an HFC phasedown.
-Case studies of recent demonstration projects presented by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) calculated energy savings of 15% to 30%, and carbon footprint reductions of 60% to 85% for refrigeration in commercial food stores.40
+Case studies of recent demonstration projects presented by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) calculated energy savings of up to 15% to 30%, and carbon footprint reductions of 60% to 85% for refrigeration in commercial food stores.50

 A number of global companies that are already making the transition away from HFCs report significant gains in energy efficiency.
-For example, the Coca-Cola Company and PepsiCo have reported energy efficiency gains of up to

-47% in their new CO2 and hydrocarbon-based refrigeration equipment over baseline HFC-based models.41 Global supermarket chains Tesco and Unilever both report a 10% gain from new hydrocarbon-based commercial refrigeration equipment and freezer cabinets over HFC-models.42
+For example, the Coca-Cola Company and PepsiCo have reported energy efficiency gains of up to 47% in their new CO2 and hydrocarbon-based refrigeration equipment over baseline HFC models.
+51 Global supermarket chains Tesco and Unilever both report a 10% gain from new hydrocarbon-based commercial refrigeration equipment and freezer cabinets over HFC-models.
+52

-Recent calculations by scientists at Lawrence Berkeley National Laboratory confirm that, in the room air conditioning sector, improving efficiency could avoid \sim 25 Gt of CO2 emissions in 2030, 33 Gt in 2040, and \sim 40 Gt in 2050, for cumulative mitigation up to 98 Gt.43 Room air conditioning is an important target for efficiency programs due to rapidly expanding consumer cooling markets in emerging economies; an additional 700 million units will be added to the global stock of air conditioners by 2030.44 The market for room air conditioning is growing 10-15% per year in many emerging economies, including India, China, and Brazil, and straining often weak grids.45 Ownership of room air conditioners in India, for example, is projected to increase to 73% in 2030 from 30% in 2020.46 Air conditioning accounts for a significant percentage of peak energy load in hot climates, such a Dehli in India, where it represents 40-60% of peak electricity demand.47
+Recent calculations by scientists at Lawrence Berkeley National Laboratory confirm that in the room air conditioning sector improving efficiency could avoid ~25 Gt of CO2 emissions in 2030, ~33 Gt in 2040, and ~40 Gt in 2050, for cumulative mitigation up to ~98 Gt.53 Room air conditioning is an important target for efficiency programs due to rapidly expanding consumer cooling markets in emerging economies; an additional 700 million units will be added to the global stock of air conditioners by 2030.54 The market for room air conditioning is growing 10-15% per year in many emerging economies, including India, China, and Brazil, and straining often weak grids.55 Ownership of room air conditioners in India, for example, is projected to increase to 73% in 2030 from 30% in 2020.56 Air conditioning accounts for a significant percentage of peak energy load in hot climates, such as Delhi, India, where it represents 40-60% of peak electricity demand.57